aws/aws-toolkit-vscode/designs/modify-resources-attached-to-code-pipeline.md

 Users deploy a SAM Application using a Command Palette action.
 Through a Wizard, they are asked for details about what to deploy, and where to deploy it, including specifying a CloudFormation Stack.
 The stack specified can be new or may already exist.
 At this time, users must type the stack name in manually.
 There is a backlog task to replace this with a list that the user can choose a stack from.

 Proposed:
-After the wizard has collected all information from the user, we can check to see if the Stack belongs to a CodePipeline.
-If it does not, the deploy proceeds.
-If it does, the user is given a confirmation prompt (see [Confirmation Prompt](#confirmation-prompt) below).
-If the user agrees to proceed with the deploy, it proceeds normally.
-Otherwise, nothing happens - the wizard has already ended, and the user is back in the editor.
+* After the wizard collects all information from the user, we check to see if the Stack belongs to a CodePipeline.
+  * If it does not, the deploy proceeds.
+  * If it does, the user is given a confirmation prompt (see [Confirmation Prompt](#confirmation-prompt) below).
+    * If the user agrees to proceed with the deploy, it proceeds normally.
+    * If the user elects to back out, nothing happens - the wizard has already ended, and the user is back in the editor.

 Alternate:
-After the user enters a CloudFormation Stack, but before the wizard closes, we can check to see if the Stack belongs to a CodePipeline.
-If it does not, the wizard continues.
-If it does, the user is given a confirmation prompt, however this confirmation prompt is integrated with the wizard.
-If the user agrees to proceed with the deploy, the wizard moves on to the next step.
-Otherwise, the wizard moves back to the step where the user can specify a different CloudFormation Stack.
+* After the user enters a CloudFormation Stack, but before the wizard closes, we check to see if the Stack belongs to a CodePipeline.
+  * If it does not, the wizard continues.
+  * If it does, the user is given a confirmation prompt, however this confirmation prompt is integrated with the wizard.
+    * If the user agrees to proceed with the deploy, the wizard moves on to the next step.
+    * If the user elects to back out, the wizard moves back to the step where the user can specify a different CloudFormation Stack.

 ### <a id="confirmation-prompt"></a>Confirmation Prompt